Lakshaykumarr28/Lakshaykumarr28/README.md

 ###

-<p align="left">I'm Lakshay Kumar.<br><br>- 🔭 I’m an Under Graduate Student doing B. Tech in Information Technology.<br>- 📚 I'm currently learning Android development.<br>- ⚡ In my free time I like to know about Photography, CInematography, Photo-Video editing and more.</p>
+<p align="left">I'm Lakshay Kumar.<br><br>- 🔭 I’m an Under Graduate Student doing B. Tech in Information Technology.<br>- 📚 I'm currently learning Artificial Intelligence and Machine Learning.<br>- ⚡ In my free time I like to know about Photography, Cinematography, Artistic editing and more.</p>

 ###